alire-project/alire/doc/publishing.md

 the latest development branch will make the releases available for testing by unstable clients, and will become generally available with the next stable release of `alr`.

-Note that, as of this writing, only development branches exist, until the first stable release of `alr` is made.

 ## Checks on contributions